 - A OPC must be converted to a private limited company when paid-up share capital exceeds Rs.
 50 lakhs or turnover Rs.
 2 crores.

-Thus, a one-person company can be formed by an Indian citizen who has his/her presence in India for at least 182 days during the immediately preceding calendar year.
 A person can incorporate not more than one OPC finally an OPC is prohibited from having a minor as its member.